roywright/springboard/README.md

 Repository for Springboard's [Data Science Intensive course](https://www.springboard.com/workshops/data-science-intensive) (completed August 2016).
+The most important materials are in the `capstone` directory.